 We have set out below, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time to amend your preferences, methods of contact and products/services you wish to here about.
+You can ask us to stop sending you marketing messages at any time by contacting us at any time to amend your preferences, methods of contact and products/services you wish to hear about.

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us and, in each case, you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any third party companies.
+We will get your express opt-in consent before we share your personal data with any company for marketing purposes.

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.
 These companies will not use your information to contact you.
 Selected third parties will be subject to obligations to process your personal information in compliance with the same safeguards that we deploy.

-· HM Revenue & Customs, Claims Management Regulator, Regulators and other authorities acting as processors based in the United Kingdom who require reporting of processing activities in certain circumstances.
+- HM Revenue & Customs, Regulators (Financial Conduct Authority, Office of Communication, Information Commissioner’s Office), and other authorities acting as processors based in the United Kingdom who require reporting of processing activities in certain circumstances.

-· Accountants, Solicitors, Compliance Consultants and other like services acting as processors, based in the United Kingdom who require reporting of processing activities in certain legal and compliance circumstances.
+- Accountants, Solicitors, Compliance Consultants and other like services acting as processors based in the United Kingdom who require the reporting of processing activities in certain legal and compliance circumstances.

 We do not transfer your personal data outside the European Economic Area (EEA).